wernerth94/A-Cross-Domain-Benchmark-for-Active-Learning/doc/rebuttal.md

 Include more related benchmarks.
 For example [1] studies extensively the behavior of active learning in tabular datasets.
 LabelBench [2] has also proposed using embedded features and semi-supervised learning as part of their benchmark.
 While the authors in this paper conjecture "a well-performing method in our benchmark will also generalize well to larger datasets and classifiers", LabelBench has already demonstrated this to be true.
 In addition, margin sampling performing well on tabular datasets is also found in [1].
 ```
 [1] and [2] will be integrated into Table 1 and our related work section.
-Based on the comment of another reviewer we aim to extend our discussion section.
-This will also include a more in-depth comparison of our results with other benchmarks like [1].
+Based on the comment of another reviewer we aim to extend our discussion of our results in the appendix, which will also include a more in-depth comparison of our results with other benchmarks like [1].
 ```

 The proposed metric of average ranking may not be a convenient/intuitive metric for benchmarks.
 Specifically, whenever a new algorithm is introduced, the scores of every algorithm will change.
 Moreover, practitioners are generally interested in either accuracy or label-efficiency (number of labels needed to reach a certain accuracy).
 The adopted metric does not capture any of these quantities directly.
 In some cases, entropy, badge and margin may all perform very similarly in accuracy/label-efficiency but remains stable in their relative ranking.
 The metric in this paper would significantly penalize the algorithms that perform relatively worse, which does not give an accurate quantification in the actual performance of the algorithms themselves.